stellar/go/services/horizon/internal/docs/reference/resources/operation.md

 <a id="create-passive-sell-offer"></a>
 ### Create Passive Sell Offer

-“Create Passive Offer” operation creates an offer that won't consume a counter offer that exactly matches this offer.
+“Create Passive Sell Offer” operation creates an offer that won't consume a counter offer that exactly matches this offer.
 This is useful for offers just used as 1:1 exchanges for path payments.
-Use Manage Offer to manage this offer after using this operation to create it.
+Use Manage Sell Offer to manage this offer after using this operation to create it.

 #### Attributes